ibm-cloud-docs/assistant/deploy-web-chat.md

 1.  **Optional**: To configure support for transferring conversations to a service desk agent, click the **Live agent** tab.
 For more information, see [Adding service desk support](#deploy-web-chat-haa).

-1.  **Optional**: To give your customers a way to reset the conversation if they get stuck, turn on suggestions.
+1.  **Optional**: The web chat gives your customers a way to reset the conversation if they get stuck by showing them a list of suggestions.
+Suggestions are enabled automatically.
+You can control how often suggestions are displayed and what they include.
 Click the **Suggestions** tab.
 For more information, see [Showing more suggestions](#deploy-web-chat-alternate).

 1.  **Optional**: To secure the web chat, click the **Security** tab.
 For more information, see [Securing the web chat](#deploy-web-chat-security).